 Another thing to consider is the branding or marking on the BCG.
 In my experience, any BCG that is marked with the companies logo is going to be a higher quality product than a cheaper “generic” or unmarked BCG sold by the same company.
 In fact, the BCG is about the only component where I have a very fierce brand loyalty to my favorite manufacturer, and it’s for exactly this reason.

-Best AR15 Bolt Carrier Group Options
+Best AR15 Bolt Carrier Group in 2023 Options

 Best Budget Bolt Carrier Group: